Dasun Shanaka: Captaincy

 In September 2022, Shanaka captained Sri Lanka in the 2022 Asia Cup twenty20 series held in the UAE.
 In the first match against Afghanistan, Sri Lanka lost the match by 8 wickets.
 However, in the next match against Bangladesh, Shanaka made a match-winning knock of 45 runs and Sri Lanka later won the match by 1 wicket and entered Super 4 round.
 Sri Lanka met Afghanistan again in Super 4s, where this time completed a four-wicket win in the first match of the Super 4 round with a ground record chase at Sharjah of 174.
 After two consecutive wins, Sri Lanka made another match winning chase against India in the next match by 6 wickets.
 In the last Super 4 match against Pakistan, Shanaka led the team from the front and won the match comprehensively with a fourth consecutive chase.
 In the final, Shanaka lost the toss and batted first.
 After a match-winning partnership by Bhanuka Rajapaksa and Wanindu Hasaranga, Sri Lanka posted a total of 170 runs.
 Pakistan in chase lost the plot and ended 23 runs short.
 Sri Lanka finally won the Asia Cup title for the sixth time under Shanaka's captaincy.

-On 5th January 2023, against India, Dasun scored his 5th T20I half-century.
+On 5 January 2023, against India, Dasun scored his 5th T20I half-century.
 He scored unbeaten 56 runs from 22 balls hitting two boundaries and six sixes putting 206 runs on the board.
-While bowling, he took two wickets in the final over and bring Sri Lanka 16 runs victory.
-Due to his all round performance, Dasun won the player of the match award.
+While bowling, he took two wickets in the final over and helped Sri Lanka to a 16-run victory.
+Due to his all-round performance, Dasun won the Player of the Match award.

-On 10th January 2023, against India in the first ODI match, Dasun Shanaka scored his 2nd ODI century in a losing cause.
+On 10 January 2023, against India in the first ODI match, Dasun Shanaka scored his 2nd ODI century in a losing cause.
 He scored unbeaten 108 runs from 88 deliveries hitting 12 boundaries and three sixes.

+After failing to directly qualify for the 2023 Cricket World Cup, Sri Lanka was forced to play a World Cup Qualifier to enter the competition.
+Sri Lanka won all eight matches including the final to qualify for the World Cup under Dasun Shanaka's captaincy.

+Dasun led the victory against Bangladesh at the first match of Asia Cup 2023.
+This was Sri Lanka’s record 11th consecutive ODI win after being unbeaten in World Cup qualifiers.
+Sri Lanka also created history in men’s ODI cricket, clinching 11 consecutive all-out dismissals of opponents.
+Australia and South Africa managed 10 in a row previously.

+In May 2024, he was named in Sri Lanka’s squad for the 2024 ICC Men's T20 World Cup tournament.